srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 Each layer can define its own activation function which is applied during feed forward (*activation*) as well as during error *back propagation*.
 In theory, you can design a network using different activation functions for different layers.
-In practive, however, this does not improve the network performance, rather the contrary.
+In practive, however, this does not improve the network performance.

-It's also important to note that other parameters, most significantly the  *learning rate* depend on what *activation function* is chosen.
+It's also important to note that other parameters, most significantly the  *learning rate*, depend on what activation function is used.
-Hence, both of these hyper-parameters should be considered in tandem.
+Hence, both of these two hyper-parameters should always be considered in tandem.

 ## Create the Network

-Once the network and its layers have been defined via the above *LayerDefinition* structures you can create the network object via the *createNetwork* function
+Once the network and its layers have been defined via the above *setLayerDefinitions* function you can create the actual network object via the *createNetwork* function

 ```c